Understanding payments in lieu of taxes

 How many kinds of payments in lieu of taxes are there?
 How is each calculated?

-There are five kinds of charges against real property for which payments in lieu of taxes are made:
+There are 5 kinds of charges against real property for which payments in lieu of taxes are made:

-- Payments in lieu of real property taxes are the product of the federal property value multiplied by the effective tax rate plus any mitigation measures and is paid on an annual basis
+- Payments in lieu of real property taxes are the product of the federal property value multiplied by the effective tax rate plus any mitigation measures; they are paid on an annual basis

 - Payments in lieu of frontage or area charges are similar to improvements and betterment charges, for instance, the installation or repair of sanitary and storm sewers or street lighting.
-PILT is calculated by multiplying an applicable rate by a dimension of the property, such as the frontage or area.
+We calculate the payment amount by multiplying an applicable rate by a dimension of the property, such as the frontage or area.
 The total eligible cost for the improvement is calculated and then billed either as a one-time payment, or debentured and billed in annual installments

 - Payments in lieu of service charges can be made for municipal services not included in the tax rate, like unmetered water or garbage collection.
 To be eligible, the fee must be set as annual flat rate charge and the service must be provided to all property in a particular class, billed to the property owner and not dependent on consumption

 - Late payment supplements can be made to compensate taxing authorities when payments in lieu of real property taxes, frontage or area charges and service charges are unreasonably delayed.
-They are calculated by applying the lesser of either the taxing authority's late payment rate or the rate set by the Financial Administration Act, to the amount of the payment that is late, over the period for which it is late, plus 15 days for processing and mailing
+We calculate them by applying the lesser of either the taxing authority’s late payment rate or the rate set by the Financial Administration Act, to the amount of the payment that is late, over the period for which it is late, plus 15 days for processing and mailing

-- Payments in lieu of business occupancy tax (where applicable) can be paid by Crown corporations listed in Schedule IV of the PILT Act against their property held as an agent of the Crown.
+- Payments in lieu of business occupancy tax (where applicable) can be paid by Crown corporations listed in Schedule IV of the Payments in Lieu of Taxes Act against their property held as an agent of the Crown.
 Business occupancy taxes are usually calculated as a percentage of the real property tax, depending on the type of business

 Who can apply for payments in lieu of taxes?